Matthew-Han-yy/capstone1/README.md

 ![boxcox](/image/sarimax/boxcox.png)

-I also tried using Auto-Arima from the **pyramid.arima** library to help me in finding the optimal model in this approach.
+I have also tried using Auto-Arima from the **pyramid.arima** library to help me in finding the optimal model in this approach.
 ```
 # Auto Arima
 stepwise_model = auto_arima(weeklyclose_t, start_p=1, start_q=1,